 - Press the DELETE key on the keyboard.

 So, you’ve walked through how to use Feedback Layers in ActivePresenter 8.
 Try it from now on to make your eLearning project more engaging.
-Subscribe our YouTube channel for more useful tutorial videos.
+Subscribe our YouTube channel and Twitter for more useful tutorial videos and interesting information.

 Visit the following links if you want to know more about ActivePresenter question types and some related topics: